|London||UK »||May 2015 »||Stata »||Macroeconomics »||Forecasting »|

 - Enders, W., (2012).
 Applied Econometric Times Series, 3rd Ed., Wiley.

 Associating yourself with the Stata Help Files.
 The PDF manuals provide detailed information regarding each topic so it is advised that delegates familiarise themselves with the manual readings to be prepared for the course.
-Click here to view all Stata 13 manual (available to users for free as PDF).
+Click here to view all Stata 13 manuals (available to users for free in PDF format).

 - Griffiths, W. E., Hill, R. C., and Judge, G.C., (1993).
 Learning and Practicing Econometrics, Wiley.